Keeping the Romans away

 A thank you from Augustus!

 Augustus, at the same time, gave Farhad (called by the Romans Phraates) an unusual gift - an Italian slave-girl, called Mousa.
-Farhad promoted her to the status of most favoured wife, and she bore him a son, known as Phraataces (little Phraates).
+Farhad, impressed by her seductive beauty promoted her from concubine to the status of most favoured wife, and eventually to queen. and she bore him a son, known as Phraataces (little Phraates).

 Mousa, known also as "Thea Ourania", queen of heaven

-On her advice, Farhad sent young members of his family off to Rome - not as hostages, but doubtless for their education!
+On her advice, Farhad sent his elder sons and his grandsons off to Rome - not as hostages, but doubtless for their education!
 From the Res Gestae:

-King Phraates of the Parthians, son of Orodes, sent all his sons and grandsons into Italy,to me, though defeated in no war, but seeking our friendship through the pledges of his children.
-And in my principate many other peoples experienced the faith of the Roman people, of whom nothing had previously existed of embassies or interchange of friendship with the Roman?people.
+King Phraates of the Parthians, son of Orodes, sent all his sons and grandsons into Italy, to me, though defeated in no war, but seeking our friendship through the pledges of his children.
+And in my principate many other peoples experienced the faith of the Roman people, of whom nothing had previously existed of embassies or interchange of friendship with the Roman people.Res Gestae Divi Augusti 32

 So Augustus avoided getting involved in another attempt to "do an Alexander".
 The administration of the empire benefited enormously from this decision.